-Sheriff under investigation for seizing cash from undocumented immigrants during traffic stops
+Sheriff ordered deputies to take cash from undocumented immigrants, investigators allege

 Johnson was appointed sheriff in Real County, an area of about 3,400 residents that’s roughly 120 miles from San Antonio, in 2017 after being a deputy for several years.
 He ran unopposed in 2018, according to the Uvalde Leader-News.

-Though Real County is not on the border, it is about 100 miles away from Del Rio, Tex., where nearly 15,000 border crossers, many Haitians living in Chile and other South American nations, arrived last year.
+Though Real County is not on the border, it is about 100 miles away from Del Rio, Tex., where nearly 15,000 border-crossers, many of them Haitians living in Chile and other South American nations, arrived last year.
 The city was a focus for Texas Gov. Greg Abbott (R) in his efforts to increase security along the southern border.

 Several incidents involving Johnson are highlighted in the Texas Rangers’ report.
 Guajardo cited a May 2021 incident captured on body-cam footage showing Johnson directing deputies to seize money and a 2008 Toyota Tundra truck from undocumented immigrants during a traffic stop, according to the search warrants.
-Guajardo noted that the seized money was to be filed as abandoned cash and deposited into the Real County general fund, reported the Tribune.
+Guajardo noted that the seized money was to be filed as abandoned cash and deposited into the Real County general fund, the Tribune reported.
 While Johnson said he would attempt to locate the registered owners of the truck, the vehicle would be considered abandoned after 30 days “and sold at the next auction,” records show.

 From the archives: Stop and seize — Police take hundreds of millions of dollars from motorists not charged with crimes

 In October, more than $2,700 in cash was taken from three immigrants’ wallets during another traffic stop.
 The money was reported as evidence to authorities while they waited to see whether human-smuggling charges against the driver would be handed down, the search warrants say.
-When the two other men asked Border Patrol what happened to their money, the seizing deputy could only tell them that Johnson told him to take it, and could not give an answer as to under what authority the money was taken, the Tribune reported.
+When the two other men asked Border Patrol what happened to their money, the seizing deputy could tell them only that Johnson told him to take it, and could not give an answer as to under what authority the money was taken, the Tribune reported.

 The Texas Rangers began investigating Johnson in October after talks with the attorney general’s office, basing the investigation on the two stops, the search warrants say.